In this guide, we’ll reveal the best and poorest Kia EV6 years to buy, backed by data from NHTSA, Consumer Reports, and Cars.com.

 Best & Worst Years for Kia EV6 1st Generation (2022-Present)

 The 1st-gen Kia EV6 hit the streets in 2022, showcasing Kia’s all-in bet on the electric future.
-Built on the sophisticated E-GMP platform, this EV comes loaded with goodies like superfast charging, remarkable range, and enough high-tech safety features to make a fighter jet jealous.
+Built on the sophisticated E-GMP platform, this EV comes loaded with goodies like superfast charging, outstanding range, and enough high-tech safety features to make a fighter jet jealous.

 The Best Years: 2023, 2024